-10.13.
-Denying Gaming Licenses.
+10.12.
+Denying Gaming Employee Licenses.

 - a.
-The regulatory agency shall not license a primary management official or key employee if it determines, in applying the standards in § 10.08 for making a license eligibility determination, that licensing the person: - 1.
-Poses a threat to the public interest; - 2.
-Poses a threat to the effective regulation of gaming; or - 3.
-Creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and / or activities in the conduct of gaming. - b.
-If the regulatory agency does not issue a license to an applicant for a primary management official or key employee position, it shall notify the NIGC and the gaming enterprise and forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.
+The regulatory agency shall not license a Key Employee or Primary Management Official if it determines, in applying the standards in Section 10.07 for making a license eligibility determination, that licensing the person: - 1.
+Poses a threat to the public interest; or - Poses a threat to the effective regulation of gaming; or - 3.
+Creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and/or activities in the conduct of gaming. - b.
+If the regulatory agency does not issue a license to an applicant for a Key Employee or Primary Management Official position, it shall notify the NIGC and forward copies of its Eligibility Determination and Notice of Results to the NIGC for inclusion in the Indian Gaming Individual's Record System. - 10.13.

-- 10.14.
 Licensing Period.
-Any employee's license issued pursuant to this Article, other than a temporary license, shall be effective for a period of one year from the date of issuance and shall contain the licensee's photograph and shall state on its face the name of the employee, the gaming facility at which the employee is licensed to work, the type of license, the date that the license became effective and the date that it expires. - 10.15.
+Any employee's license issued pursuant to this Ordinance, other than a temporary license, shall be effective for a period of one (1) year from the date of issuance and shall contain the licensee's photograph and shall state on its face the name of the employee, the gaming enterprise at which the employee is licensed to work, the type of license, the date that the license became effective and the date that it expires. - 10.14.
 Renewals.
-It is the responsibility of holders of an employee licenses to file renewal applications in accordance with the regulatory agency's notifications and regulations.
-A holder of an employee license shall apply to the regulatory agency for a renewal before the current license has expired as directed by the regulatory agency and is required to update all information contained in the original and any subsequent renewal application(s).
-Notification will be sent to the gaming enterprise upon completion of the renewal process.
-Under all circumstances, an employee is required to obtain a valid license prior to the expiration of any current license. - 10.16.
-Requirement to Produce License Upon Request.
-Any person receiving an employee license must carry that license upon his or her person during all working hours and must produce that license upon request. - 10.17.
-Records Retention. - a.
-When a primary management official or key employee is employed by the Tribe, a complete application file, containing at a minimum all of the information listed in (10.04(a) (s)) shall be maintained. - b.
-The regulatory agency shall retain, for no less than three years from the date a primary management official or key employee is terminated from employment with the Tribe, all of the following documentation: - 1.
-Applications for licensing; - 2.
-Investigative Reports; and - 3.
-Eligibility Determinations.
+It is the responsibility of holders of a license to file his/her renewal applications in accordance with the regulatory agency's notifications and regulations.
+A holder of a license shall apply to the regulatory agency for a renewal sixty (60) calendar days prior to the expiration of their current license and is required to update all information contained in the original application and any subsequent renewal application(s).
+Under all circumstances, an employee is required to obtain a valid license prior to the expiration of any current license.

+10.15.
+Requirement to Produce License upon Request.
+Any person receiving a license pursuant to this Ordinance must have that license on property during all working hours and must be able to produce that license upon request.

+10.16.
+Records Retention.

+- a.
+When a Key Employee or Primary Management Official is licensed by the regulatory agency, a complete application file, containing at a minimum all of the information listed in Section 10.03 (a) (t) shall be maintained.

+- b.
+The regulatory agency shall retain, for no less than three (3) years from the date a Key Employee or Primary Management Official is terminated from employment with the gaming enterprise, all of the following documentation:

+- 1. Applications for licensing; and

+- 2. Investigative Reports; and

+- 3. Eligibility Determinations.

 Article 11.
-Vendor License.
+Gaming Vendor License.